 First, there’s no single, accepted definition for “hybrid cloud.”
 It can best be explained as a computing infrastructure that’s made up of two or more environments, which could include on-premise bare metal servers and/or private or public cloud services.
-These components work together to create a seamless computing architecture, taking advantage of the features inherent in the different platforms.
+These components work together to create a seamless hybrid cloud architecture, taking advantage of the features inherent in the different platforms.

-As the market transforms from primarily on-premise to a cloud-native model, understanding how to best take advantage of hybrid cloud computing requires some understanding of the features of private and public clouds, and what feature trade-offs they provide.
+As the market transforms from primarily on-premise to a cloud-native model, understanding how to best take advantage of hybrid cloud strategies requires some understanding of the features of private and public clouds, and what feature trade-offs they provide.
 It's a great thing to understand when you are migrating to the cloud.

 This detailed article from CRN Magazine shares different analysts’ perspectives on public and private clouds; it’s worth a deeper dive when you have some time.
 For now, here’s a quick rundown of what each cloud is, and how it works.